Looking for the best things to see and do in Cardiff Wales?

-Its status as a land of splendid historic sites and castles has made the city a prized destination for travellers who appreciate locales with rich histories and cultural significance.
+Its status as a land of splendid historic sites and castles has made the city a prized destination for travelers who appreciate locales with rich histories and cultural significance.

 Beyond its castles, Cardiff also displays its rich history in so many other parts of the city.
 From the city’s century-old arcades to Cardiff Bay—the nexus of Wales’ thriving coal and export industries during the Industrial Revolution, lively Cardiff starts to tell you its own riveting story the moment you step foot on its soil.

-In this post, I’ll be covering the most memorable things to do in Cardiff, Wales including cultural landmarks, hidden gems, and exciting outdoor activities.
+In this post, I’ll be covering the most memorable places to visit in Cardiff, Wales including cultural landmarks, hidden gems, and exciting outdoor activities.

 So if you ever find yourself in the ‘City of Arcades’, give any number of these a try and I can guarantee you’ll never forget your trip!

-24 Memorable Things to Do in Cardiff, Wales
+24 Best Things to Do in Cardiff, Wales

 1. Cardiff Castle